Black Mirror: Bandersnatch: Reception

-The film received mixed reception from critics.
-On Rotten Tomatoes, it received a 72% approval rating based on 69 reviews, with an average rating of 7.44/10.
+On Rotten Tomatoes, 74% of 72 reviews are positive for the film, with an average rating of 7.5/10.
 The website's critical consensus reads, "While Bandersnatch marks an innovative step forward for interactive content, its meta narrative can't quite sustain interest over multiple viewings — though it provides enough trademark Black Mirror tech horror to warrant at least one watch."
+According to Metacritic, the film received "generally favorable reviews" based on a weighted average score of 61 out of 100 from 16 critic reviews.
 It garnered ratings of four out of five stars in The Independent and The Observer, and three stars in Rolling Stone.
 IndieWire gave it an A− rating and IGN reviewed it as eight out of ten.

 Describing the piece as "incredibly funny at times", Heritage reviewed it as a "masterpiece of sophistication".
 Liz Shannon Miller of IndieWire found it "hard-to-define" but "impossible to forget".
 Quinn believed it to be one of the better instalments of Black Mirror, saying that it was a "brilliant foray into a (more or less) new realm of visual storytelling".
 However, Brian Lowry of CNN wrote that it was "a wildly familiar plot for a psychological thriller" and Spencer said that the storyline "isn't particularly memorable".
 Austen Goslin of Polygon criticised that the narrative is "like a cleverly disguised straight line".

 The technical design of Bandersnatch was widely praised.
 Griffin wrote that the tutorial "does a solid job of explaining how the experience works".
 The user interface and transitions between choice points were lauded by critics including Heritage and NPR's Linda Holmes, who both called it "seamless", and Griffin, who found the feature "smooth and unobtrusive".
 Miller commented that "the system was very smart about knowing when to essentially fast-forward through earlier storylines to move things forward".
 The relationship between interactivity and the storyline, however, received less positive reception.
 Griffin reviewed that the "short amount of time" to make a choice could cause frustration.
 Goslin believed that the interactivity leads to "staccato pacing that prevents anyone involved from finding a real rhythm in each scene", Roisin O'Connor of The Independent concurring that the choices "can become quite wearisome".
 Lowry said that the medium "winds up feeling like a gimmick".